agentmorris/usgs-geese/README.md

 * Generate patch-level previews from image-level model results
 * Generate estimated image-level bird counts from image-level model results (and write to .csv)

+#### run_izembek_model.py

+This is the main command-line entry point for inference; this is basically a command-line driver for usgs-geese-inference.py.

 ## Running the model